keyboard_arrow_up

 Alcohol Monitoring is offered with either a hand held cellular device or through the Secure Continuous Remote Alcohol Monitoring (SCRAM) system that uses an ankle bracelet to monitor the use of alcohol.

 Drug Courts are specialty courts certified through the Supreme Court of Ohio to handle cases involving drug offenders.
 These courts mandate substance use treatment.
 Regular court appearances and case management are required to complete the program.
-Oriana House staff is part of several Drug Court teams: Akron Recovery Court through Akron Municipal Court; Turning Point Program through Summit County Court of Common Pleas; PIVOT Court through Tiffin Municipal Court and Seneca County Court of Common Pleas; and COMPASS Court through Washington County Court of Common Pleas.
+Oriana House staff is part of several Drug Court teams: Akron Recovery Court through Akron Municipal Court; Turning Point Program through Summit County Court of Common Pleas; and COMPASS Court through Washington County Court of Common Pleas.

 The Family Intervention Court offers early intervention, case management, and treatment services for misdemeanor and felony domestic violence offenders.
 Additional coordination with the Battered Women's Shelter of Summit and Medina Counties and the Victim Assistance Program helps to offer counseling for victims involved in these cases.